 ‘We should adopt new ways of dealing with data.
 Researchers should save all the data they generate and make it available to others.
 Now, a lot of data is thrown away, especially if a project has disappointing results.
 That is a shame, because it may be very useful to other researchers.
 By sharing data, we can build on each other's research more efficiently.
 A change is already going on: more and more researchers include data and algorithms as supplements to their publications.
 And also pharmaceutical companies share increasing amounts of data, for example in the project Open PHACTS.
 But there is still much to be gained in this area.’

 Gerard van Westen is a postdoctoral fellow at the Leiden Academic Centre for Drug Research (LACDR).
 He studied Biopharmaceutical Sciences at Leiden University and obtained his PhD at the LACDR.
 Subsequently, Van Westen worked as a postdoc at the European Bioinformatics Institute European Molecular Biology Laboratory (EMBL-EBI) in Hinxton, UK.
 For his current research Fighting cancer through G Protein-Coupled Receptors he received a Veni grant from NWO.
-In collaboration with Leiden Centre of Data Science, Van Westen is currently setting up the Data-Driven Drug Discovery Network (D4N) at Leiden University.
+Van Westen is currently setting up the Data-Driven Drug Discovery Network (D4N) at Leiden University.